 Pure premium rates - Rates of expected indemnity and medical losses a year per \$100 of covered payroll, also referred to as "loss costs."
-Pure premium rates are determined annually by the Minnesota Workers' Compensation Insurers Association for approximately 560 insurance classes in the voluntary market.
+Pure premium rates are determined annually by the Minnesota Workers' Compensation Insurers Association (MWCIA) for approximately 560 insurance classes in the voluntary market.
 They are based on insurer "experience" and statutory benefit changes.
 "Experience" refers to actual losses relative to pure premium for the most recent report periods.
 The pure premium rates are published with documentation in the annual Minnesota Ratemaking Report subject to approval by the Department of Commerce.
+From 2015 to 2019, the MWCIA has gradually increased the maturity level of the losses reflected in the pure premium rates.